Skip to main content

 Amanda is also a founding partner of the Zero-Emissions Byron project, the former CEO of the Centre for Social Change and a founding committee member of the New Economy Network of Australia.
 Amanda has a PhD in Human Geography from the Australian National University and an adjunct position at the University of Queensland.

-Rebecca is one of Australia’s foremost researchers on social trends.
-She has a background in publishing, academia and politics.
-Rebecca currently heads Vox Populi research and, before this, she was Director of the Mind and Mood Report, Australia’s longest-running social trends report.
-She has authored numerous books, including Still Lucky: why you should feel optimistic about Australia and its people (2017).
+Rebecca has lead research at Essential Media and Vox Populi, part of the CIRCA research group.
+Before this, she was Director of the Mind and Mood Report, Australia’s longest-running social trends report.
+She has authored numerous books, including How to Talk About Climate Change in a Way That Makes a Difference (2020) and Still Lucky: why you should feel optimistic about Australia and its people (2017).

-Rebecca writes, broadcasts and hosts podcasts for a range of media outlets, including The Guardian and the ABC.
-She currently co-hosts a comedy storytelling night and podcast called the Full Catastrophe.
 Rebecca holds degrees in law and film studies and a PhD in Gender Studies.
 She is an adjunct senior lecturer at the School of Social Sciences at the University of New South Wales.

 Before taking up his present position as CEO of Greenpeace Australia Pacific, David worked for Greenpeace in London in a series of senior campaign positions.
 Before joining Greenpeace, David was one of Australia’s leading Indigenous rights lawyers.